jzohrab/pact/README.md

 ./pact.sh
 ```

-The pact app should open, and when you click "Play" you should hear
+The pact app should open.
+Then you can open an mp3 on your system, or
+the file "pact/assets/pact.mp3", and click "Play".
+If you can hear
-some audio.
-If you can, the basics are in place.
+audio, the basics are in place.

 ### Install 2: Your stuff